tinne26/kage-desk/tutorials/intro/03_position_input.md

 <details>
 <summary>Click to show the solution</summary>

-Did you do it?
-Here's a possible answer:
 ```Golang
 func Fragment(position vec4, _ vec2, _ vec4) vec4 {
 	if position.x < 256 {